mathewgomas-alfred/mathewgomas.io/reference_manual/resource_management.rst

 .. image:: /images/en/Brushpreset-filters.png

 You can enter brush name, tag name to quickly pull up a list of brush preset you want.
-When you select any tag from the tag dropdown and want to include brush presets from other tags as well then you can add filters the following way:
+When you select any tag from the tag drop-down and want to include brush presets from other tags as well then you can add filters the following way:

 * To filter based on the partial, case insensitive name of the resources you can add ``partialname`` or ``!partialname``
 * To include other Tags type the respective name of the tag in square brackets like this ``[Tagname]`` or to exclude a tag type ``![Tagname]``.